 Local signals in different areas in the primitive embryo, that lead to differentiation, include varying concentrations of diffusible chemical signals that cause gene expression.
 Induction is when these diffusible chemical signals cause differentiation in the adjacent and near-by cells within the same area.
 For example, signaling chemicals that lead to the formation of the retina can be released by retinal cells to nearby cells, resulting in the formation of related eye structures like the cornea and the lens.

-Cells also migrate from one location on the embryo to another, and differentiate according to their surrounding structures.
-For example, neural crests cells can migrate into other places of the embryo and differentiate into adrenal medulla cells, pigment cells etc.
+Cells also migrate from one location on the embryo to another and differentiate according to their surrounding structures.
+For example, neural crests cells can migrate into other places of the embryo and differentiate into adrenal medulla cells, pigment cells, etc.

 PAX6 gene encodes for a protein that works as a crucial regulatory factor in eye development in humans, as well as the fruit fly.
 Fruit flies that lack PAX6 genes, present with the absence of eyes.
-If human PAX6 gene is incorporated in their genome, the fruit flies develop normal eyes.
+If the human PAX6 gene is incorporated in their genome, the fruit flies develop normal eyes.
 This indicates that the gene is expressed according to its local environment and evolutionary history of the organism.

 Another example of the same phenomenon is when two morulas from two different strains of mice (one black and one white) are fused together and then implanted in the mother mouse; the baby produced will show a patchwork of 4 different sets of parents.

 Similarly, if morula and tumor cells are fused together and implanted in the mother mouse, the baby produced will show a patchwork of normal and tumor cells scattered throughout the body, however, the tumor cells will be completely normal in the mouse’s body and not malignant in nature.
 This is because the local development signals induce the same gene expression in the tumor cells, resulting in them converting into normal mouse cells.